 jueves, 17 de noviembre de 2022

-WORLD CHILDRENS DAY - Declaration of the Rights of the Child – The Right to Health and Healthcare – Children with Lymphedema - Pediatric and Primary Lymphedema – Secondary Lymphedema – Lymphatic Filariasis and Podoconiosis
+WORLD CHILDRENS DAY - Declaration of the Rights of the Child – The Right to Health and Healthcare – Children with Lymphedema - Pediatric and Primary Lymphedema – Secondary Lymphedema – Lymphatic Filariasis and Podoconiosis - Organic Lymphatic-Vascular Disease

 November 20th is an important date, it is to promote the Declaration of the Rights of the Child.
 World Children's Day promotes and celebrates children's rights, and one of its main objectives is to improve children's health and welfare.
 ARTICLE 24 (health and healthcare) of the UN Convention on the Rights of the Child states: States Parties recognize the right of the child to the enjoyment of the highest attainable standard of health and to facilities for the treatment of illness and rehabilitation of health.
-States Parties shall strive to ensure that no child is deprived of his or her right of access to such health care services.
+States Parties shall strive to ensure that no child is deprived of his or her right to access such health care services.

 Lymphatic filariasis (LF) is a neglected disease.
 It is recognized as a common widespread, seriously handicapping disease of adults, and is generally thought to occur only sporadically in children.
 New advances in diagnostic tests (antigen detection, pulse-wave Doppler ultrasonography, and lymphoscintigraphy examination) have helped to recognize the subclinical pathology caused by this infection and have revealed that LF is often first acquired during childhood, with as many as one-third of children infected before age 5.